wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ### `MuLoaderStep`

-MU plugins (aka "Must-use plugins") are special single-file plugins that WordPress always execute, in fact, they can't be activated and deactivated like regular plugins.
+MU plugins (aka "Must-use plugins") are special single-file plugins that WordPress always executes, in fact, they can't be activated and deactivated like regular plugins.

-MU plugins are supported by [Composer Installers](http://composer.github.io/installers/) and so Composer packages containing a MU plugin will be correctly installed in the `/mu-plugins` subfolder inside WP content folder.
+MU plugins are supported by [Composer Installers](http://composer.github.io/installers/) and so Composer packages containing MU plugins will be correctly installed in the `/mu-plugins` subfolder inside WP content folder.

 However, Composer will place each of them in an **own subdirectory**, but unfortunately WordPress is not able to load MU plugins from subfolders: for WordPress a MU plugin is a single file placed *directly* inside `wp-content/mu-plugins`.

-This step creates a MU plugin, placed in `wp-content/mu-plugins` folder that loads all the MU plugins that Composer placed in own subfolder.
+This step creates a MU plugin, placed in `wp-content/mu-plugins` folder, that loads all the MU plugins that Composer placed in own subfolder.

 There's no configuration affecting this step.
 The MU plugins to load are identified by WP Starter looking at installed Composer packages with [type](https://getcomposer.org/doc/04-schema.md#type) `"wordpress-muplugin"`.